nightven/nightven/README.md

 <h2>💁Aboute Me:</h2>
 <div>
-  <p>⚡️ I have been studying front-end development for almost 1 year now.
+  <p>⚡️ I have been studying full-stack development for almost 1 year.
 During this time, I gained experience in creating web applications and services.</p>
   <p>👩🏼‍💻 As a developer, I code independently and with my training team, implement new functionality in a short time, do quick bug fixes and support the old part of applications or refactor them.</p>
 <p>🇺🇦 Ukrainian - native</p>
 <p>🇬🇧 English - basic level</p>